X

 Several different treatments can be used to help fade postinflammatory hyperpigmentation including laser treatments and chemical peels.
 Some products for treating dark spots are available over the counter as lightening/fade creams.
 Additionally, your dermatology provider may be able to perform procedures in the office to help fade them as well.

-A fifth entity that is worthy of consideration that may cause dark areas on the face is a form of skin cancer known as melanoma.
-Melanomas on the face may arise spontaneously or develop within a pre-existing sunspot or mole.
+A fifth and more concerning cause of raised dark spots on the skin is melanoma, a form of skin cancer that can develop spontaneously or within a pre-existing sunspot or mole.
 The most important thing to identify when looking for melanomas is that moles/spots are uniform.
-The best dermatologists know that the ABCDE rule is a very helpful tool for our patients to use when looking at any dark spots on their skin.
+These characteristics set them apart from benign conditions like seborrheic keratosis.

 ABCDE Rule